Joint Optimization of Uplink Power and Computational Resources in Mobile Edge Computing-Enabled Cell-Free Massive MIMO: System Model

 \section{System Model}

-We consider a CF-mMIMO system operating in time-division duplexing (TDD) mode, and at sub-6 GHz frequency bands.
+We consider a CF-mMIMO system operating in time-division duplexing (TDD) mode and at sub-6 GHz frequency bands.
 A set of $L$ APs, equipped with $M$ antennas each, are geographically distributed and connected through a fronthaul network to a CPU.
 The APs coherently serve $K$ single-antenna users in the same time-frequency resources, with $LM\!\gg\!K$.
 The conventional block-fading channel model is considered, and let $\tau_c$ denote the channel coherence block length.
 In TDD mode, each coherence block accommodates uplink training, uplink and downlink data transmission, such that $\tauc\!=\!\tp\!+\!\tu\!+\!\td$, where $\tp$, $\tu$ and $\td$ are the training duration, the uplink and the downlink data transmission duration, respectively.